mike99mac/minimy-mike99mac/gcode/README.md

 - [Components](#components)

 ### Plywood panels
-Following 1/2" Baltic birch plywood pieces.
-The nominal thickness: 0.480".
+Following are the 1/2" Baltic birch plywood pieces.
+The nominal thickness is 0.480".

 | Description                | Qty | Size |
 | -----------                | --- | ---- |